Kalamazoo College Trowbridge Hall Dormitory Room

 Kalamazoo College (Kalamazoo, Mich. : Kalamazoo College, 1983)Two unidentified female students holding the Trowbridge Hall banner for Homecoming, 1983.
 They are on the track at Angell Field.
 The photographer is not known.

-Morgan, Ward C. (Kalamazoo College, 1953)An exterior view of Kalamazoo College's Trowbridge Hall in 1953.
-One of the oldest buildings on campus as of 2009, Mary Trowbridge Hall was first occupied in Fall, 1925.
-As with Wheaton Lodge, an earlier hall for women, ...
+Fischer, David (Kalamazoo College, 2009-08-28)An exterior view of Kalamazoo College's Trowbridge Hall in the 1950s, possibly around the time a second addition to the building was made in 1957.
+One of the oldest buildings on campus as of 2009, Mary Trowbridge Hall was ...